aziontech/edgesql-shell/README.md

 - Output to standard output or file
 - Output on formats Tabular, CSV, JSON, HTML, Markdown, and Raw
 - Data Importation:
-	- From local files: CSV or XLSX capability
+	- From file files: CSV or XLSX capability
 	- From databases: Mysql or PostgreSQL
 	- From Kaggle Datasets
 	- From libSQL from Turso